-The skin on your face is more tender/sensitive than the rest of your body; the rules guiding the skin care of the face differ from that of other parts of the body.
+The skin on your face is more tender/sensitive than the rest of your body; the rules guiding the skin care of the face differ from those of other parts of the body.

 The face is the ‘’face’’ of a person; it is only fitting to actually make the required effort.
 Skincare does pay off.

 A glowing face is not an accident, a happenstance, nor does it occur by chance.

 Even if you have naturally good skin, you still have to do the barest minimum to maintain it.

 If you want a glowing face, you have to work for it and work towards it.

 There are steps to achieving the glow and radiance you desire; there are things to do and not do.

 So, why are you not getting the facial glow you desire?

 Here are the top ten reasons why your face is not glowing:

 1. You don’t understand the language of your skin